Monash-University-Physics-Astronomy/LHCb/codedevelopment.md

 hist.Draw()
 canvas.Draw()
 ```
 If you see red wiggly lines under the packages that you import, you might have done something wrong with setting up the environment or with selecting the kernel.
+If you when you run `import ROOT` see an error like `ERROR in cling::CIFactory::createCI()` you have also done something wrong in setting up the environment.
+You will need to fix this, even if things look like they work.

 > **Note:**
 > You might get a timeout when starting the Jupyter kernel.
 This is because software is installed on demand from CERN and this can take a few minutes.
 Just click on run again (maybe a few times) and it should eventually work.
 For the same reason the `import ROOT` line might take several minutes the very first time you use it.